-Source: Mapping based on Community Analyst Program Data provided by the City of Thunder Bay's Planning Department through central and neighbourhood-based recreation and community centres as a means of facilitating responsiveness to the needs of vulnerable children who if not assisted are likely to transition to be vulnerable youth.
+The dispersal of early childhood development challenges also speaks to the importance of the hub and spoke model for the delivery of community programs through central and neighbourhood-based recreation and community centres as a means of facilitating responsiveness to the needs of vulnerable children who if not assisted are likely to transition to be vulnerable youth.
 This Master Plan acknowledges that the distribution of recreational facilities is well-positioned to serve children in vulnerable neighbourhoods.